Turbo-DDCM: Fast and Flexible Zero-Shot Diffusion-Based Image Compression: Method

 \section{Method}

 We now turn to introduce Turbo-DDCM.
 This includes a new and highly efficient approach for combining \emph{many} codebook atoms at each of DDCM's denoising steps.
 Our approach yields additional advantages across multiple aspects of compression beyond the acceleration of DDCM's matching pursuit.
 We complement our new noise construction method with a novel encoding protocol.
-An overview of our approach is shown in Fig.~\ref{fig:overview_figure}.
+An overview of our approach is shown in Fig.~\ref{fig:overview_figure} and pseudo-code is provided in App.~\ref{app:turbo_ddcm_detailed_algo}.